 Not only does it allow an advantageous, swift payment system, but it also allows marketers to provide a better customer experience: At this point, who doesn’t prefer tapping their debit card on the pin reader rather than using cash?

 Therefore, despite the relatively low amounts of money finance is allocating into marketing, it would be wrong to think that they aren’t heavily invested into it.

 It is safe to speculate that banking will be one of the best performing industries during 2022 thanks to a strong 2021 and these improved marketing techniques that aim to communicate directly with the customer.

-Marketing Budget Results for the Travel industry
+Average Marketing Budgets: Travel industry

 Travel is an industry that is severely lagging in terms of both revenue and budget allocation.
 Never in history has this industry struggled so much as it did with the Covid restrictions and regulation compliances, and most of these effectively halted their services altogether.

 The sector that accounted for 7% of the global GBP in 2019 now shrunk by about half according to Unctad, impacting the livelihood of over 200 million people worldwide that relied on the industry for jobs of all kinds, from aeroplanes pilots to wildlife parks.

 The immense impact of Covid on the industry goes beyond affecting flight companies and hotels: 16% of museums found themselves near bankruptcy, and the cuts on staff led to a rise in poaching and looting at wildlife reserves across the world, according to Unwto.

 The travel and tourism sector has found itself in a much more precarious spot than the other industries the questionnaire has interviewed, with well over 40% of the interviewees stating that their marketing budget is going to decrease in 2022, making it one of the only two participant industries that strongly leaned towards budget cuts, the other being hospitality.